-The DeWitt Law Firm has extensive experience with foreclosures.
+The DeWitt Law Firm has extensive experience with foreclosures and foreclosure defense.
 We represent borrowers throughout the foreclosure process and handle both commercial and residential foreclosures.
 As a successful Orlando foreclosure attorney, Sherri DeWitt has argued constitutional issues regarding foreclosures and has written articles addressing these issues.

 If you are a borrower and have been served with a foreclosure lawsuit, it is especially important to see an attorney immediately to assist in defending your foreclosure action.
 You only have 20 days from being served with the lawsuit to file a response or a default may be entered against you.
 If a default has already been entered, you should speak with an attorney as soon as possible to determine if it is possible to have the default set aside.

 The attorneys at the DeWitt Law Firm will review every aspect of your case with you.
 We will review the mortgage documents, the note, and the bank disclosures.
 We also can arrange for a third party to conduct an audit of the lender’s accounting policies and procedures to determine any irregularities that might give you a defense to the lawsuit.
 As part of our commitment to personalized legal representation for our clients, we evaluate each client’s individual circumstances to determine an effective plan of action.
 Fighting a foreclosure often can result in additional time to arrange for a sale, refinance or workout arrangement or in a mediated resolution that is more beneficial to a property owner than a final judgment of foreclosure.

 In addition to filing the paperwork to defend the foreclosure action, your attorney may be able to negotiate a loan modification with your Lender.
 If you own commercial property, then you may also need advice regarding the collection of rents on leases and payment of operating expenses.